-The learner prepares for managerial decision making by investigating economic models.
-The principles of supply and demand, the establishment of price, and pricing in factor and resource markets are examined.
+The learner prepares for managerial decision making by investigating selected microeconomic theories.
+The principles of supply and demand, marginal utility theory, key production decisions, the establishment of price, and pricing in factor and resource markets are examined.

 SPM 2020 Sport and Recreation Management (3-0-0 hrs)